Reppie-io/reppie-lab/README.md

 ⚠️ Important: Keep your Pinecone API key confidential and avoid exposing it in public repositories or insecure environments.
 Treat it as sensitive information to maintain the security of your Pinecone account.

-#### Creating an OpenAI Account and API Key
+#### 3. Creating an OpenAI Account and API Key

 Follow these steps to set up your OpenAI account and generate an API key:

-**Step 1: Sign Up for OpenAI**: Go to the OpenAI website (https://openai.com/), click on the 'Sign Up' button.
+1. **Sign Up for OpenAI**: Go to the OpenAI website (https://openai.com/), click on the 'Sign Up' button.
 Fill in your details and follow the prompts to create an account.
 Ignore this step if you already have a account.

-**Step 2: Create an API Key**: Once logged in, navigate to the API section by clicking on 'API' in the menu.
+2. **Create an API Key**: Once logged in, navigate to the API section by clicking on 'API' in the menu.
 In the API dashboard, click on 'Create new key'.
 Give your key a name and select the appropriate access and permissions.

-**Step 3: Secure Your API Key**: Copy the API key to a secure location; you won't be able to see it again.
+3. **Secure Your API Key**: Copy the API key to a secure location; you won't be able to see it again.
 Use this key in your application to authenticate with OpenAI's services.
 Remember to keep your API key confidential to protect your account and services.

 With Docker installed and your Pinecone and OpenAI API keys ready, you have everything you need to start exploring the examples and demonstrations provided in the **reppie-labs** repository.